Legends of Might and Magic

 Legends of Might and Magic is a first-person shooter video game developed by Jon Van Caneghem through New World Computing and published by The 3DO Company in 2001.
 As a spin-off of the Might and Magic franchise, Legends has a fantasy theme.
 Reviews likened the game to a medieval Counter-Strike, but criticized it for being a mediocre clone.

 Gameplay

-Gameplay in Legends is almost entirely online.
+Gameplay in Legends takes place almost entirely online.
 An offline practice mode exists, but the game does not provide bots to simulate actual gameplay conditions.
 Players pick a server, and then choose from six classes of either the evil team or the good team.
 The evil team consists of the Heretic, Archer and Warrior, and the good team of the Paladin, Druid and Sorceress.
-The players then enter a map.
-Each map exhibits one of four game types:
+The players then start a match on a chosen map and compete in one of the following objective-based game modes, each of which is associated with a map type: